Neck Pain After an Accident Doesn’t Necessarily Mean You Have Whiplash

 When It’s “Just” Whiplash

 The first thing to know is that whiplash can be a serious problem on its own.
-When untreated, whiplash can become a chronic problem or cause damage to tissues surrounding your neck and shoulder.
+When untreated, whiplash can become a chronic problem or cause damage to the tissues surrounding your neck and shoulder.
 Even if you do think whiplash is your only injury, early neck pain treatment will be critical to your recovery.
+Whiplash occurs when the head is suddenly thrown forward and backward during impact, stretching and straining the muscles, ligaments, and tendons in the neck.
+This rapid motion commonly occurs in rear-end collisions, but whiplash neck pain can result from any sudden stop or impact.

 Other Possible Conditions